 Elon Musk’s ascension as a top adviser to President-elect Donald Trump gives him tremendous power to sculpt the new administration’s approach to electric vehicles — and is sparking renewed scrutiny of his motives.

-“‘The problem is when [new policies from DOGE are] being done by someone like Elon Musk, it puts a pall on it,” said Alan Baum, an independent Detroit auto analyst.
+When policies from DOGE are “done by someone like Elon Musk, it puts a pall on it,” said Alan Baum, an independent Detroit auto analyst.
 “The result may be positive, but the rationale behind it is questionable, which puts a cast on the result.”

-Along with benefiting from government contracts through his companies like SpaceX, Musk — via Tesla — is a leading recipient of federal funds to build EV chargers.
+Along with benefiting from government contracts through his companies such as SpaceX, Musk — via Tesla — is a leading recipient of federal funds to build EV chargers.

 His government-efficiency role will have him probing his overseers at agencies as diverse as the Federal Aviation Administration, the Defense Department and the Food and Drug Administration.
 Meanwhile, Musk could have a role in creating national artificial intelligence policy that affects his AI company, xAI.